Brentwood Elementary School

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 10%)

-- Brentwood Elementary School's student population of 335 students has stayed relatively flat over five school years.
+- Brentwood Elementary School's student population of 310 students has declined by 7% over five school years.

 |School Type||Magnet School|